pydantic/pydantic-ai/docs/multi-agent-applications.md

         #> Seat preference: row=1 seat='A'
 ```

 1. Define the first agent, which finds a flight.
-We use an explicit type annotation until PEP 747 lands, see [structured results](results.md#structured-result-validation).
+We use an explicit type annotation until [PEP-747](https://peps.python.org/pep-0747/) lands, see [structured results](results.md#structured-result-validation).
 We use a union as the result type so the model can communicate if it's unable to find a satisfactory choice; internally, each member of the union will be registered as a separate tool.
 2. Define a tool on the agent to find a flight.
 In this simple case we could dispense with the tool and just define the agent to return structured data, then search for a flight, but in more complex scenarios the tool would be necessary.
 3. Define usage limits for the entire app.
 4. Define a function to find a flight, which asks the user for their preferences and then calls the agent to find a flight.